dev-sameer/soslab/README.md

 ## A Few Things to Know

 ### Auto Analysis
-When you upload archives, the auto-analysis kicks off automatically. **It takes a few minutes to run** (we're scanning through potentially thousands of log entries), but you can navigate to other tabs or chat with Duo while it works in the background.
+ **It takes a few minutes to run** (we're scanning through potentially thousands of log entries), but you can navigate to other tabs or chat with Duo while it works in the background.